 (iii) Third, the paradigm in (9) was also intended to assess whether height specifications resemble gender features in being sometimes disregarded under ellipsis.
-An example is given in (11)a, where the elided VP has a bound reading, unlike its overt counterpart in (11)b.
-On the (standard) assumption that VP ellipsis is effected by copying part the antecedent VP, this suggests that the feminine features of that antecedent can be ignored by ellipsis resolution, as represented with a barred pronoun in (11)b.
+An example is given in (11)a, where the elided VP has a bound reading, unlike its overt counterpart in (11)c.
+On the (standard) assumption that VP ellipsis is effected by copying part the antecedent VP, this suggests that the feminine features of that antecedent can be ignored by ellipsis resolution, as represented with a barred pronoun in (11)b (where the covert copied VP is italicized).